khareesmith/mhai-redesign/docs/current_website.md

 ### ✅ Summary

-The Clarion Patient Intake product page walks users through:
+The Lyris Patient Intake product page walks users through:
-- What Clarion is
+- What Lyris is
 - How it works
-- Why it’s useful
+- Why it's useful
 - What makes it trustworthy

 The design keeps consistency with the homepage but introduces more interaction and educational elements like the visual journey and FAQs.